Azure/Enterprise-Scale/docs/wiki/Deploying-Enterprise-Scale-HubAndSpoke.md

 As part of the policies that you can assign to your landing zones, the Enterprise-Scale Landing Zones deployment experience will allow you to protect your landing zones with a DDoS Standard plan, and for corp connected landing zones, you will have the option to prevent usage of public endpoints for Azure PaaS services as well as ensure that private endpoints to Azure PaaS services are integrated with Azure Private DNS Zones.

 ![Graphical user interface, application  Description automatically generated](./media/clip_image037.jpg)

-## Platform DevOps and Automation

-You can choose to bootstrap your CI/CD pipeline (GitHub with GitHub actions or Azure Devops).

-TBD: Bla, bla.

 ## Review + create